plecos/logrotatewin/TESTING.md

 - ✅ Not compressing with 'nocompress'
 - ✅ Verifying compressed files are smaller than originals

-### ✅ SizeBasedIntegrationTests (3 tests - 2 passing, 1 failing)
+### ✅ SizeBasedIntegrationTests (3 tests - ALL PASSING)
 - ✅ Rotating when file exceeds size threshold
-- ⚠️ Not rotating when file is below size (implementation rotates anyway)
+- ✅ Not rotating when file is below size threshold (without force flag)
 - ✅ Combining size-based rotation with compression

 ## Future Test Implementation